Iterkocze-Company/IterkoczeOS/README.md

 Network configuration has to be done before you boot into IterkoczeOS
 ```
 ip link show
+sudo vim /etc/sysconfig/ifconfig.enp6s0
+Change the network interface to the correct one shown by ip link show
 ```

 Now you can reboot the system and boot into IterkoczeOS.